barretoga/blog/src/content/post/twos-app/index.md

 - Divider -  This one is for dividing your things, basically.
 These are the things types.

-Considering that, let's talk about the other funcionalities of TwosApp.
+Considering that, let's talk about the other functionalities of TwosApp.

 The TwosApp application also has:
 - Lists - For lots of thing you create a list of things!